The history of the ‘Schweppermannsburg’, the home to Farrago Festival, dates back to the beginning of the 14th century.

 In any case we suggest securing your stay soon, especially the rooms in Kastl will be gone soon.

 Camping is included in every Weekend Pass.
 A camping site will be available close to the festival location and will be open from friday morning to sunday evening.

-For all your basic needs the local supermarket can easily be reached by foot during the opening hours (Fr, Sa 8am - 8pm).
+For all your basic needs the local supermarket can easily be reached (20min walk, 2min drive) during the opening hours (Fr, Sa 8am - 8pm).

-A detailed map with all relevant locations will be available here in time.
+A detailed map with all relevant locations is shown below: